tmdc-io/prometheus/docs/querying/functions.md

 ## `ceil()`

-`ceil(v instant-vector)` rounds the sample values of all elements in `v` up to the nearest integer value greater than or equal to v.
+`ceil(v instant-vector)` returns a vector containing all float samples in the input vector rounded up to the nearest integer value greater than or equal to their original value.
+Histogram samples in the input vector are ignored.

 * `ceil(+Inf) = +Inf`
 * `ceil(±0) = ±0`